pqvst/hello/_posts/2018-09-21-integrating-ios-12-siri-shortcuts-using-objective-c.md

 * Add one or more shortcut types.
 A shortcut type is essentially just a combination of parameters.
 For example, if you have valid types that accept different combinations of parameters then you have to create a type for each combination.
 * For each shortcut type, customize the title using the parameter values.
 * Make sure to enable `Supports background execution` if you want to.
+* (You can also customize the response messages for success and failure if you wish to.)

 ![Configure Intent](/assets/images/ConfigureIntent.png)